-Total number of sperm cells in the ejaculate: at least 40 million
+Total number of sperm cells in the ejaculate: > 40 million

-Morphology of the sperm: at least 15% normally formed
+Morphology of the sperm: > 15% regularly formed

-Sperm motility: at least 50% with forward movement or 25% with progressive movement within 60 min. after ejaculation
+Sperm motility: > 50% with forward movement or 25% with progressive movement within 60 min. after ejaculation

-We establish the details of sperm production and quality with a sperm analysis performed in our labs.
-Based on the results of the sperm analysis, we then advise you concerning further diagnosis and treatment methods.
+We will establish whether sperm is a potential cause of infertility during a comprehensive sperm analysis in our labs.
+Based on its results, we will advise you regarding further diagnosis and or treatment methods.